YazdanHaiderKhan/heart_disease_predictor/README.md

-Here's a simple README.md template for your Heart Disease Prediction project that you can use on your GitHub repository:

-markdown
-Copy code
 # Heart Disease Prediction App

 This project is a **Heart Disease Prediction** application that uses machine learning to predict the likelihood of heart disease based on a set of health parameters.